Academic fellowships

 Parliament offers fellowships in which academics come and conduct projects at Parliament.
 There are opportunities for academic researchers at any stage of their career.

-POST’s Parliamentary Thematic Research Leads
+Parliamentary Thematic Research Leads

 Find out more about POST’s Parliamentary Thematic Research Leads here.

-POST's Parliamentary Academic Fellowship Scheme
+Parliamentary Academic Fellowship Scheme

-Researchers bring their skills and knowledge to offices across Parliament.
-They work closely with parliamentary staff in their host team, and some will also have direct contact with Members of Parliament.
 A fellowship project might support core work of an office in Parliament, or fill a gap in expertise.
 It could help to grow Parliament's academic networks, or inform parliamentary scrutiny.
 It might analyse and evaluate parliamentary practices, or build staff capacity and skills.

 POST PhD Fellowships